Supporting the New Zealand tourism industry through COVID-19

 Level 2 Guidelines

-Level 3 information (Auckland only)
+Level 3 information

 Other than essential services, businesses cannot offer services that involve close physical contact.
 This means that most tourism activity operations are unlikely to be able to open.